Twins-Divyanshu-Sharma/Complex-Transforms/README.md

 ### A COMPILER for Transformations in Argand Plane

-This program is a compiler that converts complex equation to openGL program and then shows the transformation visually
+A compiler is made that converts complex equation to openGL program and then shows the transformation visually

 ### How to Use